jainvipin/ubuntu-kubernetes-install/README.md

 ##Getting started on [Ubuntu](http://www.ubuntu.com)

-This is a simple guide to start Kubernetes on one system, which is both master and a minion.
-Running it across multiple hosts require a multi-host networking of some sort or the network model proposed by kubernetes
+This guide describes ways to start Kubernetes on a single host system i.e. both master and a minion on the same host.
+Running it across multiple hosts require a multi-host networking accordingly to the network model proposed by kubernetes.

-The steps assume that docker is install on the ubuntu system.
+The steps assume that docker is installed on the ubuntu system.
+The document is divided into 4 parts:
  1. Getting the latest binaries
+ 2. Configure Upstart scripts to start kubernetes
+ 3. Using Kubernetes
+ 4. Customizing the ubuntu launch

+## 1. Getting the latest binaries
 The first step is to get a latest etcd and kubernetes binaries.
 This is best done by compiling the binaries yourself using the instructions provided at
 [Kubernetes Compilation](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/devel/development.md) and [Etcd Compilation](https://github.com/coreos/etcd/tree/master/Documentation)